And then there was light …

 Yes, the mod lights up the pavement in the right spot, but a road test revealed that the LED bulbs I bought aren’t bright enough to make a difference.

-Yeah, yeah … I could wire a latching relay into the turn signal circuit, put in a load resistor for the steady state feed, yada yada yada.
+I could wire a latching relay into the turn signal circuit, connect the corner markers to it, yada yada yada.
 I don’t think that’s going to happen.
+If you try this setup with a hot bulb, sufficient to throw useful illumination on the road, let us know if anything melts.

 Did you try something cool recently?
 Tell us about it in the comments.